elag/elag.github.io/content/_index.md

 ## Who to contact

-For any questions contact: Joost Vaningen <joost.vaningen@wur.nl>
+For any questions contact: Joost van Ingen <joost.vaningen@wur.nl>